enjarai/mini-tardis/docs/getting_started.md

     Using the makeshift TARDIS will deposit it and you into a fully-fledged Model 82-4 timeship, which will be in flight at your moment of entry.
-As you will have limited time to safely land your new TARDIS, it is highly recommended that you read at least the [Basics of Flight] page of this manual before operating your makeshift timeship.
+As you will have limited time to safely land your new TARDIS, it is highly recommended that you read at least the [Flying a TARDIS 101] page of this manual before operating your makeshift timeship.

-[Basics of Flight]: basics/basics_of_flight.md
+When you enter your new timeship, you can perform a basic landing by just pulling the [Handbrake] on the main console.
+This will, however, most likely land you quite far away from the position you entered the vortex from.
+To combat this, it is recommended to correct any Error before landing, as explained in the [Flying a TARDIS 101] page.

+[Flying a TARDIS 101]: basics/flying_a_tardis_101.md
+[Handbrake]: basics/console_layout.md#handbrake